Introduction: Stone Head Planter

 Spray Polyurethane to seal finished pot after painting

 Optional: RBG flashing LED, Wire, Two AA batteries, and a switch.
 I will explain this option in the end.
+I buy my RGB LEDs from Sparkfun.

 Step 1: Build the Pot